sb2nov/mac-setup/SystemPreferences/README.md

     - New finder window to open in the home directory

 ### Menubar
-- Remove the display and bluetooth icons
+- Remove the display and Bluetooth icons
 - Change battery to show percentage symbols

 ### Spotlight